 I have often found seeds of Solanum acaule slow and difficult to germinate, taking two to three times as long as seeds of domesticated varieties.
 Germination may require treatment with giberellic acid (GA3).
 The US Potato Genebank found that some accessions had no germination without a 24 hour soak in 2000PPM GA3 (Bamberg 1999).
 Even with GA3 treatment, many seeds seem slow to germinate.
 S. acaule might require different conditions than are generally used for S. tuberosum.

-Bamberg (1995) found that at least some accessions of S. acaule are able to produce a significant of viable pollen even when temperatures exceed 100 degrees F for several hours during the day.
+Bamberg (1995) found that at least some accessions of S. acaule are able to produce a large amount of viable pollen even when temperatures exceed 100 degrees F for several hours during the day.
 However, flowering was reduced to a very low level under these conditions.

 Many varieties produce berries at ground level, even becoming partly covered in soil (Ochoa 2004).
 This can be a disadvantage when growing at lower elevation where the berries may be eaten, particularly by slugs.
 Because this species lacks a flower joint, the berries are more difficult to harvest.
 You might need a knife or scissors to collect berries that ripen before the plant dies back.